Cutaneous T-Cell Lymphoma

 - There are many lymphoma cells in the blood

 - Cancer has spread to the lymph nodes and/or to other organs, such as the liver or spleen

 The symptoms of cutaneous T-cell lymphoma may resemble other dermatological conditions.
-Always consult your physician for a diagnosis.
+Always consult your doctor for a diagnosis.

-In addition to a medical history and physical examination, a physician may order a biopsy of a skin tumor or lymph node to confirm the diagnosis.
+In addition to a medical history and physical examination, a doctor may order a biopsy of a skin tumor or lymph node to confirm the diagnosis.
 A biopsy is a procedure in which tissue samples are removed (with a needle or during surgery) from the body for examination under a microscope; to determine if cancer or other abnormal cells are present.
-The bone marrow and the blood may also be sampled to look for lymphoma cells to help determine the stage of the disease.
+The lymph nodes, bone marrow, and the blood may also be sampled to look for lymphoma cells to help determine the stage of the disease.

-Specific treatment for cutaneous T-cell lymphoma will be determined by your physician based on:
+Specific treatment for cutaneous T-cell lymphoma will be determined by your doctor based on:

 - Your age, overall health, and medical history